Yale University Library News

 You may request up to 20 items a day for pickup.
 There is no limit on the number of scanning requests.

 No. Please don’t clean or disinfect library materials.
-Cleaning may damage the materials, and it’s not necessary given the precautions our staff will be taking, including the 48-hour quarantine of materials when they are returned to the library.
+Cleaning may damage the materials.
 We encourage users to wash or disinfect hands before and after using library materials.

 BorrowDirect and ILL materials may be requested for pickup or mail-to-address.
 We continue to accept and fill ILL requests for scanned articles and book chapters, based on availability of materials from partner libraries.
 BorrowDirect materials generally arrive within two to four business days.